What Is the Role of a Product Manager?

 This in turn defines the investment and revenue goals to a large extent.
 Therefore, the manager needs to display accurate forecasting that can stand up to scrutiny and fit for viewing by the leadership team of the company.

-Great product managers create a product vision and roadmap that is both compelling and achievable.
+Great product managers create a vision for the product and roadmap that is both compelling and achievable.
 This requires in-depth understanding of the target customer’s needs as well as the capabilities of the engineering team and the technologies available.

 Using this understanding, Product Managers create feature roadmaps across several releases to bring the right product to market at the right time.